 While several studies point to a correlation between child maltreatment and the parent and family-related risk factors of parental substance abuse, parental mental illness, domestic violence and parental incarceration, there is a lack of empirical evidence to support a causal connection.
 Additionally, the possible interactive effect of parent and family-related risk factors on the disproportionate representation of children of color in the CWS has not yet been studied.
 Unfortunately, most studies cited only used two or three ethnic categories (e.g. White, African American and/or Hispanic/Latino), making it difficult to draw conclusions on the role of ethnicity in parent and family-related risk factors associated with CWS involvement.
 Despite these limitations, there is convincing evidence to suggest that parent and family-related risk factors do play a role in CWS involvement.
-Most importantly, findings suggest that parent and family-related risk factors are likely related to one another in multiple and reciprocal ways.
-These risk factors should not be considered in isolation, but rather as interacting factors that are associated with CWS involvement and possibly-the disproportionate representation of children of color in the CWS.
+Most importantly, findings suggest that parent and family-related risk factors should not be considered in isolation, but rather as interacting factors that are associated with CWS involvement and possibly-the disproportionate representation of children of color in the CWS.